Edwin Hancock: Career

-In 1985 he changed fields to work in computer science, and currently undertakes research in the use of graph-based methods in computer vision, pattern recognition and complex networks.
-He focuses on how pattern recognition and machine learning can be performed using data in the form of graphs, trees and strings.
-He is best known for his work on graph matching and spectral graph theory.
-He also works on physics based vision, where he has focused on how to recover surface shape and surface sub-structure from information conveyed by the scattering of light and from polarisation measurements.
+In 1985 he changed fields to work in computer science, and most recently undertook research in the use of graph-based methods in computer vision, pattern recognition and complex networks.
+He focused on how pattern recognition and machine learning can be performed using data in the form of graphs, trees and strings.
+He was best known for his work on graph matching and spectral graph theory.
+He also worked on physics based vision, where he has focused on how to recover surface shape and surface sub-structure from information conveyed by the scattering of light and from polarisation measurements.
 He has published extensively on these topics.